damnArin/damnArin.github.io/_posts/2020-06-28-Jhamela-Nai-Lyrics-Critique.md

+---
+layout: post
+comments: true
+title: "Bhanga Bangla - Bangla Hiphop - Mumble Rap"
+date: 2020-06-26
+---

 Did this moment ever come to you when you have discovered some new music and sort of jumped from the chair to say - "Fuuuuuck!
 This. is. exactly. what.
 I. want."?
 That moment came to me 5 days back when I discovered Bhanga Bangla.

 I was looking for something to listen to while working and very casually searched Saavn.
 The title '4 AM at Dhaka' gave a vibe that it could be cool.
 And boy oh boy!
 It was some experience.

-Let me give you a little context.
+Let me give you a little context about the band.
+The band has 3 members, Ivory Shakur, Young Prince and 41X.
+They all are Bangladeshi - Americans and because they are born and brought up somewhere else other than Bongo, they don't speak Bangla very well.
+Thus the name of the band.

 সমস্যা নাই
 ঝামালা নাই